natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 ## The Hidden Cost of Layered OS Structure

+### Background: Layered OS Architecture
+A layered OS architecture organizes the operating system into a hierarchy of layers, each built upon the one below.
+This structure promotes modularity and simplifies debugging, though it may introduce performance overhead if strictly enforced.
+Real-world systems often adopt a loosely layered or hybrid approach.
+They have the following key points:

+* Each layer only interacts with adjacent layers (above and below).
+* The lowest layer handles hardware; the top layer interacts with user applications.
+* Early example: THE OS – 6 strict layers from hardware to user interface.
+* Modern example: Windows NT – HAL → Kernel → Executive → Subsystems → Applications.
+* Linux shows layered traits: Hardware → Kernel → System Libraries → User Apps.

+### Scenario
 A team of students decides to **reorganize** their operating system project into a strictly layered structure.
 They reason that this *will simplify debugging* and *improve modularity*, as each layer clearly defines its responsibilities and only communicates directly with the layer immediately below it.
-However, after restructuring their OS, they observe a noticeable drop in overall system performance.
+However, after restructuring their OS, they observe a <span class="orange-bold">noticeable drop</span> in overall system **performance**.
 Tasks that were previously fast now take significantly longer to execute.

 Answer the following questions: